sugarcrm/SugarRepairsModule/README.md

 This module is designed to help assist with repairing common issues in a Sugar instance.
 You should always tests any repairs against a cloned enviroment before run on a production instance.
 This tool is to be used at your own risk.

 # Usage
-Repair can only be run from the command line.
+This repo is a module loadable package that can be installed to Sugar through the module loader.
+Once installed repairs can only be run from the command line.
 By default, all repairs are run in test mode.
 Test mode will not make any changes to your system and only output information on changes that will be made.
 To turn off test mode you will need to pass `--test false` to the cli command.

 ##Things to note
 * It is highly recommended to remove the Sugar Repairs module before upgrading.
 * This package can not be installed to the Sugar OnDemand envrionment.
-If you are experiencing an issue with your instance, please open a [support ticket](https://web.sugarcrm.com/support/cases)
+If you are experiencing an issue with your instance, please open a [support ticket](https://web.sugarcrm.com/support/cases).

 ## Running Repairs
 Repairs will need to be run differently based on your environment and can only be executed from the command line.